phalt/swapi/swapi/templates/docs.md

 <a name="films"></a>
 ###Films

-A Film resource is an single film.
+A Film resource is a single film.

 **Endpoints**